NCAS-CMS/cfdm/docs/source/philosophy.rst

 model.
-This core implementation provides the basis for an extended implementation, the :ref:`cfdm <class_extended>` package, that allows the reading and writing of netCDF datasets, as well as having comprehensive inspection capabilities and a more user-friendly API.
+This core implementation provides the basis for an extended implementation, the :ref:`cfdm <class_extended>` package, that allows the reading and writing of netCDF datasets, as well as having comprehensive inspection capabilities, more flexible field modification capabilities, and a more user-friendly API (application programming interface).

 Here is an example of a simple field created with the :ref:`cfdm.core
 <class_core>` package: